 When it comes to attaching the arms of the trees, I used Loctite Control Gel to glue on the branches.
 I tend to place the sea foam branches along a branch of the stick ending in a joint.
-I glue it along and when as in the joint to secure the sea foam.
-The Loctite Control Gel can glue things fairly solid in about 30 seconds to a minute lessoning the time frame and allowing you to carry on with more tree building fun.
-You will find that quicker you go along, the more confident you will feel about making them.
+I glue it along and in the joint to secure the sea foam.
+The Loctite Control Gel can glue things fairly solid in about 30 seconds to a minute lessening the time and allowing you to carry on with more tree building fun.
+You will find that it is gets easier, the more you build.

 |As you can see, these are trees using Sea Foam branches glued to Woodland Scenics plastic trees.
 I just happen to have some leftover Woodland Scenics trees that I never finished lying around in a box I forgot about.
 The projects I forget about!|